osmdroid/osmdroid/README.md

 You can include osmdroid using Maven or by adding a jar file to your project.
 See [HowToIncludeInYourProject](https://code.google.com/p/osmdroid/wiki/HowToIncludeInYourProject).

+You may find it useful to read the [Javadoc](http://javadoc.osmdroid.org/).

 ##I want to compile the source

 The preferred method is by using Maven.
 See [HowToMaven](https://github.com/osmdroid/osmdroid/wiki/HowToMaven#how-to-build-osmdroid-using-eclipse).